Open Quantum System Approaches to Superconducting Qubits: Circuit Quantum Electrodynamics (CQED)

 So far, we have explained the basic conceptual elements of superconducting qubits.
 To perform quantum computing with superconducting qubits, it is necessary to couple the qubits with other systems so that we can control and read the state of the qubits \cite{Kwon}.
 In this regard, a version of cavity quantum electrodynamics (QED) that is called circuit quantum electrodynamics (CQED) is formulated to analyze the physics of the interaction of superconducting circuits that act as qubits or artificial atoms with quantized electromagnetic fields in microwave resonators \cite{Blais}.
 QED is a well-known approach to study the interaction of atoms and the quantized electromagnetic modes inside a cavity and has attracted much attention in the study of open quantum systems, decoherence theory, and quantum information processing \cite{Raimond,Mabuchi,Hood,Blais2}.

-CQED is a new research field that was developed about twenty years ago \cite{Blais2,Wallraff,Girvin}.
+CQED emerged as a highly influential research field approximately two decades ago, rapidly becoming a cornerstone for superconducting quantum computing \cite{Blais2,Wallraff,Girvin}.
 CQED uses theoretical and experimental methods to manipulate quantum states for technological applications.
 Currently, it plays an essential role in quantum information processing based on superconducting qubits \cite{Blais}.
 Moreover, CQED is now a leading strategy in single photon detectors \cite{Besse, Kono,Lescanne}, development of quantum-limited amplifiers \cite{Clerk1,Roy}, hybrid quantum systems \cite{Clerk2} and semiconducting quantum dots \cite{Burkard}.

 A basic model to analyze the interaction between matter and light is a two-level atom interacting with a cavity through a dipole coupling.
 The fully quantum-mechanical version of this model is the Jaynes-Cummings model to describe the coherent behavior of the coupled system \cite{Knight,Walls}.
 Besides atoms and photons, there are many systems that can be represented by Jaynes-Cummings Hamiltonian, such as circuits \cite{Wallraff}, quantum dots \cite{Reithmaier,Yoshie} and nano-mechanical systems \cite{Irish}.